Green Man Festival

 The Green Man Festival is an independent music, science and arts festival held annually in mid-August in the Brecon Beacons, Wales.
 Green Man has evolved into a 25,000 capacity week long event, showcasing predominantly live music (in particular alternative, indie, rock, folk, dance and Americana).
 The festival site is divided into 10 areas, hosting literature, film, comedy, science, theatre, wellness and family acts.
-It is also possible to stay for a week at the festival site, known as the Settlement, and explore the surrounding area.

 The festival has expanded into other ventures, including setting up a charitable wing called the Green Man Trust and launching its own beer range called Green Man Growler.
-In 2018, headline acts including Fleet Foxes, The War on Drugs and Public Service Broadcasting.
-In 2019, headliners included Father John Misty, Four Tet and Idles.
-In 2021, headliners included Mogwai, Caribou, Tirzah and Fontaines D.C.
+Previous headliners have included Kraftwerk, Bicep, Laura Marling, Van Morrison, Michael Kiwanuka, PJ Harvey, Fontaines D.C, Devo, Fleet Foxes and First Aid Kit.

 Awards and press

 Renowned for its non-corporate, ethical approach, the Green Man Festival has won several awards including "Best Medium Sized Festival 2010", and "Grass Roots Festival 2012".
 In 2015, Green Man won "Best Festival" at the Live Music Business Awards.
-As Managing Director, Fiona Stewart received the Outstanding Achievement Award at the UK Festival Awards in 2013.
+As Owner and Managing Director, Fiona Stewart received the Outstanding Achievement Award at the UK Festival Awards in 2013.
 It is the largest contemporary music and arts festival in Wales and has been given major event status by Welsh Government due to the festival's positive impact and wealth creation.